OpenTraceLab/OpenTraceCapture/README.md

 # OpenTraceCapture

-OpenTraceCapture is a fork of libsigrok, providing a portable, cross-platform signal analysis library for various hardware devices including logic analyzers, oscilloscopes, and multimeters.
+OpenTraceCapture is a portable, cross-platform signal analysis library for various hardware devices including logic analyzers, oscilloscopes, and multimeters.

 ## About

-This project extends the original libsigrok functionality with enhanced trace capture capabilities and improved hardware support.
-OpenTraceCapture maintains compatibility with the libsigrok API while adding new features for modern signal analysis workflows.
+This project provides enhanced trace capture capabilities and improved hardware support for modern signal analysis workflows.

 ## Build Instructions